Eliteboyus/projmammadov/linux/hands-on/linux-04-using-package-managers/README.md

 ```bash
 sudo yum update
 ```
-- Update Ubuntu Instance.
+- Update Ubuntu's package list.
+This command updates the local repo database but do not install any package.
 ​
 ```bash
 sudo apt update
 ```
-This command updates the local repo database but do not install any package.
-​
+- Upgrade the packages.
+This command installs the listed available packages.

 ```bash
 sudo apt upgrade
 ```
-This command installs the listed available packages.
-​

 - Check if 'git' is installed on Amazon Linux instance.
 ​
 ```bash